mgti6/Value-at-Risk-Variance-Covariance-Backtest/README.md

 - Estimate the **daily portfolio VaR** based on the variance-covariance method
 - Perform a **rolling backtest** to compare predicted VaR to actual daily losses
 - Measure how often losses exceed VaR (exceptions)
-- Statistically validate the coverage rate using the **Kupiec test**

 ---